Configure ICAP servers

 Request Modification Mode (REQMOD): Specifies that the ICAP filter in the API Gateway sends a Request Modification (REQMOD) request to the ICAP server.
 The ICAP server returns a modified version of the request, an HTTP response, or a 204 response code indicating that no modification is required.
+This mode protects your own API service providers from malicious clients requests, for example, requests from unknown sources.
 This mode is selected by default.

 The ICAP filter supports custom headers.
 Custom header support allows for integration with additional ICAP servers, for example, OPSWAT.

 You can configure custom headers in the Advanced tab for the above REQMOD and RESPMOD options.
 When the ICAP filter is executed, the specified custom headers are added to outgoing REQMOD and RESPMOD requests.

 Custom headers override default headers with the same name, so if a custom header has the same name as a header that is automatically added by the filter implementation, only the custom header value is sent.